trying to find a location...no cell service. truck overheating. weirdly placed branch.

 "At that point I had a chill go down my spine."

 damn Bigfoot stole his stringer of fish.
-He'd had that stringer since he was a kid, Bigfoot. and then you chased him back to his vehicle.
-I hope you're proud of yourself.
+He'd had that stringer since he was a kid, Bigfoot.

 Dr, Ivan Sanderson has written a book.
 Tom Slick Expedition in the 50s.